 Introduction

-This document outlines the procedure by which Xoserve will submit requests for the disclosure of Protected Information to the CoMC for consideration and how approval (or not) is recorded.
+This document outlines the procedure by which Xoserve will submit requests for the disclosure of Protected Information to the CoMC for consideration – a Disclosure Request Report, and how approval (or not) is recorded.

 Process

+Xoserve will assess the request for disclosure of Protected Information and prepare a:

+Change Proposal (incorporating a Disclosure Request Report) where industry consultation is required e.g. when a privacy impact assessment is required; or

+Disclosure Request Report where consultation beyond CoMC is not required.

+A Change Proposal provides for use of the existing change processes including submission of documents for consultation e.g. a privacy impact assessment.

-Xoserve will assess the request for disclosure of Protected Information and prepare a Disclosure Request Report largely following the content set out in section 3 and will submit this for consideration in the next relevant CoMC meeting.
+The Disclosure Request Report will largely following the content set out in section 4.
+The Disclosure Request Report will be submitted for:

+“development” (proposal to be developed via CoMC), or

+“approval” (decision required).

-The CoMC will review the Disclosure Request Report and determine:
+Where a Disclosure Request Report is submitted for approval, the CoMC will review the Disclosure Request Report and determine that:

-a) The request is rejected and the reason for rejection provided. b) There is insufficient information to determine a decision and specific actions are placed on Xoserve for completion of the Disclosure Request Report and its re-submission.

-c) The request is approved
+a) The Disclosure Request Report is rejected and provide the reason for rejection.. b) There is insufficient information to determine a decision and specific actions are placed on the relevant party (e.g. Xoserve, the CoMC, request originator) for completion of the Disclosure Request Report and its re-submissionc) The Disclosure Request Report is approved

-Where the request is approved the decision recorded in the minutes of the meeting will serve as authorisation for Xoserve to disclose the relevant information.
+Where the Disclosure Request Report is approved, the decision recorded in the minutes of the meeting will serve as authorisation for Xoserve to disclose the relevant information.

-Where the request is approved or rejected Xoserve will update the Operating Guidelines Document Information Disclosure Case Studies section.
+Where the Disclosure Request Report is approved or rejected Xoserve will update the Operating Guidelines Document Information Disclosure Case Studies section.

 In terms of the disclosure of Protected Information decision, Xoserve will proceed as required.

+Maintenance of the Data Permission Matrix

+The Data Permission Matrix (DPM) is published as part of the UK Link Manual suite of documents.
+The DPM can be amended by a UNC modification to add a new User type, and by an approved Data Disclosure Report amending the data permitted to be disclosed to a User type.
+The DPM is version controlled and updated versions are published following conclusion of the relevant amendment process.

+The DPM details a combination of service and data items within the service.
+However, it does not detail any conditionality within the data-set e.g. the Price Comparison Website API service only provides access to domestic data (as defined by the market sector code).
+To overcome this an additional Operational Guidelines Document has been prepared the “Data Permission Matrix Conditionality”.
+This is published alongside the DPM.

+Any Change Proposal or Disclosure Request Report submitted under section 2 will include any conditionality statements.
+When the Change Proposal or Disclosure Request Report is approved, the Data Permission Matrix and Data Permission Matrix Conditionality Document will be amended as required and re-published.

 Disclosure Request Report content